V-Adebayo/routing-lab/project/routing.md

 # Network Connectivity Investigation

 ## Objective

-This investigation demonstrates how a computer reaches **google.com** by checking the local network configuration, resolving the domain name, testing network connectivity, and tracing the path packets take across the network.
+The aim of this investigation was to check how my computer connects to **google.com** using basic Windows networking commands.

 ---

 ## Tools Used

 - Command Prompt
-- `ipconfig`
+- ipconfig
-- `nslookup`
+- nslookup
-- `ping`
+- ping
-- `tracert`
+- tracert

 ---

-## Step 1: Check Network Configuration
+## 1. Check the Network Configuration

 ### Command